faasm/experiment-base/docs/azure.md

 You may need to be graned access first.

-## Provisioning a Kubernetes Cluster with AKS
+## Provisioning a Kubernetes Cluster with AKS and Knative

 ```bash
 az aks create \